 - Physical examination: A doctor will ask questions about your overall health and look closely at any physical symptoms of high T, such as body hair growth and sex organ size (breasts, testicles, etc.)

 - T blood test: A doctor will take a sample of your blood using a hypodermic needle and send it to a laboratory for analysis.
 This gives you a definitive measurement of T in your blood to confirm high T levels.
 This test is usually done in the morning when T levels are at their highest.

 Treatment for high T levels depends on the cause.

 Eliminating any external source of high T levels is often the first line of treatment for high T caused by medication or steroid use.

 You may just want to treat the symptoms of high T levels.
-Keeping excess hair shaved or using facial cleaners for acne may help control your symptoms.
+Keeping unwanted excess hair shaved or using facial cleaners for acne may help control your symptoms.

 Making lifestyle changes can also help if you’ve been receiving T supplementation because you have low T.

 Getting regular exercise and eating a diet of whole, nutrient-dense foods can help you